Training and Education Courses

-NEXT SUPERVISOR TRAINING: CLICK HERE TO LEARN MORE!
+NEXT SUPERVISOR TRAINING COURSE: CLICK HERE TO LEARN MORE!

 Initial and ongoing training and education are critical to establishing and maintaining a successful drug free workplace.
-In Texas and Louisiana, we offer supervisor, collector, employee, and designated employee representative (DER) training on DOT and non-DOT regulated drug testing programs and breath alcohol certifications.
-We also provide a seminar on creating an active drug free workplace as well as customized drug and alcohol policies and programs designed as a strategic tool in helping your business stay competitive.
+We offer supervisor, collector, and designated employee representative (DER) training on DOT and non-DOT regulated drug testing programs and breath alcohol certifications.

 DOT Required Supervisor Training: This training covers the indicators of alcohol and drug abuse in the work place, how to recognize them and what actions you can and cannot take, and how to establish a drug free workplace.
 Having a Supervisors Training Program is mandatory under the Department of Transportation (DOT) guidelines, as it identifies indicators of drug or alcohol abuse in the workplace.
 Supervisors are the essential elements of a company’s drug and alcohol program because they are most likely to be the first to recognize and intervene when there is unacceptable behavior.